google/temporian/README.md

   Temporian is 1000x faster than other libraries.

 > **Note**
-> Temporian development is in alpha.
+> Temporian's development is in alpha.

 ## QuickStart